 The west coast of Tasmania is as diverse as it is beautiful.
-The heterogeneous landscape is a tapestry in motion that takes the visitor on a journey through changing scenery, each with its own spectrum of colours & accommodating climate.
+The heterogeneous landscape is a tapestry in motion that takes the visitor on a journey through changing scenery, each with its own spectrum of colours and accommodating climate.

 by Mike Fry

 There are two directions from which to approach western Tasmania by road; from the north the Murchison Highway or the Western Explorer and from the south-east the Lyell Highway.
 Each direction offers the traveller a completely different experience.
 The Lyell Highway from Hobart will take the traveller across the south of the Central Plateau through Tarraleah, Derwent Bridge and Queenstown to Strahan.